The Blind Woman of Sorrento

 Translated and introduced by Idara Crespi

-One of the most widely read Italian novels of the nineteenth century — serialised, reprinted, staged as opera, and beloved by generations of Neapolitan readers.
+One of the most widely read Italian novels of the nineteenth century: serialised, reprinted, staged as opera, and beloved by generations of Neapolitan readers.
 It has never been translated into English until now.
-At its centre: Gennariello, a young man of uncertain parentage, whose fate becomes entangled with the secrets of an aristocratic family — secrets involving identity, inheritance, and crime.
-Mastriani's Naples is vivid, socially observed, and morally charged: a city where the distance between wealth and want is measured in the space of a street.
+The novel centres on Gennariello, a young man of uncertain parentage, whose fate becomes entangled with the secrets of an aristocratic family.
+Those secrets involve identity, inheritance, and crime.
+Mastriani's Naples is rendered with social precision and moral charge: a city where the distance between wealth and want is measured in the space of a street.